 Holly was 5’2” and skinny, with stringy, lifeless, red-brown hair.
 At her group home, she wouldn’t shampoo or bathe or brush her teeth without repeated prompting.
 She had a pale complexion, thick slab-like lips, and a wide nose covered with scar tissue; another resident had bitten it repeatedly when she lived in Boulder from ages thirteen to eighteen.
-She also had a congenital skin malformation—a series of translucent nodules running down her chin and neck, like little bubbles of flesh.
+She also had a congenital skin malformation—a line of nodules running down her chin and neck, like little bubbles of flesh.

 From age five on, her life had been riddled with epileptic seizures.
 Sometimes at work she’d moan, then collapse on the floor and jerk convulsively.
 One day her head hit the floor hard enough to require stitches.
-After that, the Center bought her a bicycle helmet, which Holly then wore every day.
+After that, the Center bought her a bicycle helmet, which Holly wore faithfully every day.
 Another time, lying on the floor after a seizure, she seemed especially disoriented, twisting the sleeves of her shirt and squeezing the nurse’s hand; in the next few minutes she had two more hard seizures.
 At twenty-three years old, her language skills surpassed those of most clients—she read at a third-grade level—but she had an “intractable seizure disorder” that would probably, in time, lead to cognitive deterioration.

 All of us are bored some of the time; all of us are listless some of the time.
 Eventually these temporary states give way to periods of energy and engagement.
 For Holly, though, they didn’t, at least not that I saw; she seemed permanently mired in ennui.
 Lethargy for her was not a passing mood, it was a chronic condition.
 She dragged through the hours, dragged through the days.
-Life was not a gift she had been given; it was a sentence she had to serve.
+Life was not a gift she had received; it was a sentence she had to serve.

 “Did you have a nice weekend?”

 Shrugs.
 “Yeah.
 It was okay.”

 “What’d you do?”